xnnba1984/Doublet-Detection-Benchmark/simulation_data_benchmark/README.md

 1. Calculate doublet scores, AUPRC, and AUROC on simulation datasets under different doublet rates, cell types, sequencing depth, and heterogeneity between cell types.

-2. Impact of doublet detection on the identification of highly variable genes (HVGs)
+2. Impact of doublet detection on the identification of highly variable genes (HVGs).
+The Jaccard index between clean HVGs and contaminated HGVs, between clean HVGs and post-doublet-detection HVGs, were calculated to measure the impact.

 ## Some notes
 ### Solo